 Key findings indicate that churches in Australia are actively involved in various social services and social action activities, with 89% of local churches running some form of activity at least occasionally and 71% at least monthly.
 Larger churches are able to run a wider variety of services/activities more frequently and there are some variances in the types of services/activities offered.
 Catholic churches are the most likely to run at least one of the activities monthly or more often, whereas Pentecostal churches tend to have the broadest range of activities.

-Carol Gan, Miriam Pepper and Ruth Powell.
+Authors: Carol Gan, Miriam Pepper, Ruth Powell

 Gan, C. Pepper, M. & Powell, R. (2018).
 Social Service and Advocacy: Community Engagement by Local Churches.
 NCLS Research Occasional Paper 30.
 Sydney: NCLS Research.